craigmckeachie/fall2024-workbook7/exercises/exercises.md

    - use fetch to put to the todo api and update an existing todo
 1. Create a file `delete-todo.js`
    - use fetch to delete from the todo api an existing todo
+1. Return to the main room once you have completed all these steps